hardy1334/market-color-map/README.md

 The X, Y color of colormap calculated on the basis of Time (X) and time difference between correlation intervals (Y).
 Red color - "good" correlation, Blue - "bad".

-The folllowing screen shot show autocorrelation colormap and graphic of profit (caculate on the bases of the maximum correlation).
+The folllowing screen shot show autocorrelation colormap and graphic of profit (caculated on the bases of the maximum correlation).

 ![Correlation colormap](/Market-Colormap.png?raw=true)